Oludefiyinfoluwa06/Todo/README.md

 4. Delete: Remove a todo.

 Procedures to run the project
-1. Clone it using the repository link
+1. Clone the repository using the repository link
 2. Run `npm install` to install all dependencies
 3. Run `npm run dev` to run the application on the browser